nockzblack/sTostado/README.md

-# Proyecto Estadstico Plexus
+#  Statistic Project for Plexus Company
-Proyecto Final de Intro a la Carrera
+Project for the class Introduction to Cumputer Systems Engineering